 The Zero account is arguably the most popular account on the platform.
 With this account, you will have tighter spreads but with a commission charged.
 The commission for a round trip trade on a single lot is $4.5.
 This account is typically for more active traders who understand the lay of the land in terms of commission fees and working out the average spreads.

 You can also access a Fusion Markets Australia demo account before committing to either of the two accounts we just mentioned.
 This is a great way to test the platform out before signing up.
 This way you will have a much clearer idea about whether the broker is going to fulfil your needs or not.
-Check out our Macquarie Online Trading review or Bell Direct review pages to see if they offer you a chance to use a demo account as well.
+Check out our Macquarie Online Trading review.

 There are a couple of different fees to keep in mind when trading with Fusion Markets Australia.
 It won’t really matter what account you choose as there are commission fees to contend with.
 The Zero account makes them visible, where the Classic account builds them into your spreads.
 As we mentioned before this commission fee is $4.5 for a round trip on 1 lot.